aNNiMON/obsidian-timelive/README.md

 The key difference from other timeline plugins is that Timelive doesn't use a code block.
 It's much easier to format any date event, provide a link or block of code, add an image or a video, etc.

 To build a timeline, you need to define a list of dates, enclosed by the `|` symbol.
 The date format is automatically detected, but in case of ambiguity, the preferred format can be selected in the preferences.

+There is also support for time spans.
+Just define two dates separated by ` - ` and they will be turned into a span.

 ```
 ## Demo